Jinwooooo/jinwooooo-blog/_posts/2018-10-03-browndust-arena-formation-:-2-row-variation-extension-(3row).md

 <img src="../uploads/browndust-3-row-power-formation-abstract-sample.jpg">

-If you fully understood why 2 row variation formations must have defensive row on top of offensive row, you will probably have understood it here as well. **If you go against a enemy who has an offensive row that is one row above your offensive row, you NEED a sandbag!**
+If you fully understood why 2 row variation formations must have defensive row on top of the offensive row, you will probably have understood it here as well. <span style="color:red">**If you go against an enemy who has an offensive row that is one row above your offensive row, you NEED a sandbag!**</span>

-In terms of order, you won't be startig with taunt, taunt should go last to avoid the large AOE from mages.
+Also important : **In terms of order, taunt should go last to avoid the large AOE from mages.**

 ---

-## Chapter 2 : Units Appropriate for Taunt Row
+## Chapter 2 : Taunt Row Units

 You usually have total of 1 unit on the taunt row (sometimes 1 support unit is placed in this row as well).
 It's also important that this taunt unit is very efficient on itself.
 In KR there are usually 2 units that are very suitable for the role.